 Q: Are there ways my son can get involved before he is in eighth grade?

-Yes, we do have some programs for grade schools students.
+Yes, we do have many programs for grade schools students.
 For an extensive list, check our website

 , but the biggest one by far is SEP, our Summer Enrichment Program, which has been around for over 50 years and is really the best way to get to know the school, its students, and its teachers.
-SEP meets for three weeks in the summer and costs $495, which includes breakfast and lunch every day.
+SEP meets for three weeks in the summer and costs $375 (or $300 if you register by March 1), which includes two tee-shirts and breakfast and lunch every day.
 SEP is only open to 7th grade students and takes place the summer before their 8th grade year.
 Each year, about 70% of our freshman class are SEP alumni.

 Q: How important are grades when it comes to the selection process?

-Grades are very important because while the Test is a one-day thing and anyone can have a really good or really bad day that day, grade school grades show consistent effort over months and even years.
+Grades are very important because grade school grades show consistent effort over months and even years.
 We have a good rapport with many of the grade school teachers out there, so their grades and their recommendation letters especially carry a lot of weight with our 12-person Committee.
 In some ways, I would say grades and teacher recs are more important than the test, so be nice to your teachers!

 Q: Will my son fit in?
 How do I know if Saint Ignatius High School is the right fit for my son?

 The only way to really find out if your son will feel comfortable here is to bring him down here for something like SEP or one of our Grade School Language Programs and certainly for Open House and for 8th grade visitation, which we call "Wildcat for a Day."
 I can't guarantee that everyone here will 100% love the place, but ask around, ask your friends and neighbors, people whose sons go here or have gone here - I'd be willing to say we have a 98% satisfaction rate or so.
 In general, it's a very positive and happy place to be, and that goes not just for the students, but for the teachers as well.
 I know I drive into work every day excited and energized to be here.